cyrillef/webhooks-properties/docs/properties.md

 The propertyServer server exercises a workaround to the Forge Model Derivative API limitations of the [request properties](https://developer.autodesk.com/en/docs/model-derivative/v2/reference/http/urn-metadata-guid-properties-GET/) endpoint such as object queries or quota limits.
 It also demonstrates how to parse the bubble json.gz property files.

 Currently limited to the SVF format.
+Supports both .json.gz Viewer optimized files and sqlite database.
+The documentation below documents the .json.gz endpoints. sqlite database endpoints have a /sql/ prefix (ex: /sql/properties/:urn/load).

 (click &#9658; to expand):